tferr/Scripts/README.md

 ## [BAR plugins][Plugins]
   Maven project implementing the Java [plugins](./BAR/README.md#bar-plugins) bundled with BAR.
 The files organizing the [BAR menu](./BAR/README.md#bar-menu) are also described in this section.

+## [Snippets][Snippets]
+  A depository of generic and reusable scripts to be used as scripting templates.

 ## Help?
  * Want to Contribute to BAR?